MikeHughesKent/cas/docs/source/using_gui.rst

 Clicking 'Record' opens the recording menu.
 The folder to save recordings to is, by default, the current study folder, but can be changed using the 'Choose Folder' button.
-The 'Record Raw' toggle only has an impact if the base class in subclassed to include an image processor.
-'Record Tif', if checked, will results in a Tif Stack, otherwise images will be saved to an AVI.
-Checking Buffered will cause the GUI to capture the specified number of images to memory before saving.
+The 'Record Raw' toggle only has an impact if the base class is subclassed to include an image processor.
+'Record Tif', if checked, will result in a Tif Stack, otherwise images will be saved to an AVI.
+Checking 'Buffered' will cause the GUI to capture the specified number of images to memory before saving.
 If this is not toggled, the GUI will save continuously to the file until the 'Stop Recording' button, which appears once recording starts, is clicked.
-This may drop frame depending on the disk write speed and the frame rate.
+This may drop frames depending on the disk write speed and the frame rate.